 You can go to your tax assessor's office and ask for an application or download the applications below.
 You can also visit the Connecticut Association of Assessing Officers for downloadable forms.
 Remember, this application must be filled out and returned between September 1 to October 31.
 If your town is in the year of revaluation you have until December 30th to submit your application.

 Personal Property Frequently Asked Questions

 Property Tax & Rent Relief for the Elderly & Totally Disabled & Veterans Exemptions Information

 Removal Statement for Mobile/Manufactured Home

-Connecticut General Statute 12-81(57) allows for an exemption on solar or geothermal energy systems.
+Connecticut General Statutes 12-81(56), (57), (62) and (63) allow for an exemption on certain renewable energy systems.
 An initial application is required to be filed with the assessor's office by November 1st of the assessment year with respect to which the owner first claims the exemption.
 Failure to file such an application in the manner and form as provided by such assessor within the time limit prescribed shall constitute a waiver of the right to such exemption for such assessment year.